sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 *Avatu*, may He protect; *saha nau*, both of us together— by revealing the real nature of knowled-ge.
 Who?
 That supreme God Himself who is revealed in the Upanisads.
 Besides, *bhunaktu,* may He protect; *saha nau,* both of us together—by revealing the result of that knowledge. *Karavāvahai,* may we both accomplish; *saha,* together— jointly indeed; *vīryam,* the power— originating from knowledge.
 Moreover, let *adhītam*, the lesson; *tejasvinau* (is to be construed as *tejasvinoh*), of us two who are of sharp intellect (be befitting for us)— let what has been studied by us be well studi-ed.
 Or the meaning is: Let *nau adhitam*, what has been studied by us two; be very *tejasvi,* potent, invigorating *Mā vidviṣāvahai*, may we two not cavil at each other— i. e. may we not entertain that antagonism; subsisting between a disciple and his teacher owing to defects in study and teachingthat originate from unwitting lapses.
-Sānitiḥ, sāntiḥ, śāntiḥ, peace, peace, peace— this repetition for three times is to avert all [evils](# "On the three planes— physical, natural, and supernatural.").Om.
+Sānitiḥ, sāntiḥ, śāntiḥ, peace, peace, peace— this repetition for three times is to avert all evils[^46].Om.

+[^46]: "On the three planes— physical, natural, and supernatural."